zhchbin/zhchbin.github.io/source/_posts/2018/12/03-Hijack-the-JS-File-of-Uber-s-Website.md

 tags: ["安全", "BBP"]
 ---

-Again, sorry for my poor English first of all, and I will try my best to describe this bug bounty report throughly.

 ### TLDR
 1. Almost all of Uber's websites are loading JS file: https://tags.tiqcdn.com/utag/uber/main/prod/utag.js
 2. I found that the content of utag.js is updating from `/data/utui/data/accounts/uber/templates/main/utag.js` when deploying in my.tealiumiq.com.